chankeypathak/anglerfish/README.md

 Takes a tuple of 2 integers as argument, being the range of port numbers to scan.

 **Arguments:**
-- `port_range` is the range of port numbers to scan.
+- `port_range` is the range of port numbers to scan, starting port and ending port numbers.
 2 items only are allowed.
 Tuple type.

 **Keyword Arguments:** None.